Prince Harry, Meghan Markle step out on 1st royal visit as couple

-NOTTINGHAM, England — All eyes were on Prince Harry and his future wife Meghan Markle Friday as they attended their first official royal event as an engaged couple.
+NOTTINGHAM, England — All eyes were on Prince Harry and his future wife, Meghan Markle, on Friday as they attended their first official royal event as an engaged couple.

 Crowds waving British and American flags lined the streets of the English city of Nottingham to catch a glimpse of the couple.
 Earlier this week, Harry and Markle announced they planned to marry.